 Our accounts receivable are subject, in the normal course of business, to collection risks.
 We regularly assess these risks and have established policies and business practices to protect against the adverse effects of collection risks.
 During 2011, we increased our allowance for doubtful accounts \$290,000 to approximately \$851,000, principally due to an increase in accounts receivable as a result of increased sales and, to a lesser extent, to an increase in the proportion of our receivables due from customers with greater credit risk.
 We wrote off approximately \$163,000 of previously reserved accounts, leaving a net allowance for doubtful accounts of approximately \$688,000.
 A larger proportion of receivables are due from larger corporate customers that typically have longer payment cycles.
-During 2010, we increased our allowance for doubtful accounts by \$166,000 to approximately \$561,000, principally due to an increase in accounts receivable as a result of increased sales.
+During 2010, we increase in accounts receivable as a result of increase in accounts receivable as a result of increase in accounts receivable as a result of increase of approximately \$681,000, principally due to an increase in the proportion of receivables are due from larger corporate customers that typically have longer payment cycles.
+During 2010, we increase in accounts receivable as a result of increased sales.
 A larger proportion of receivables are due from larger corporate customers that typically have longer payment cycles.